 The specifics of what must be in an estate plan can vary substantially depending on your family situation, finances, and goals for the future.
 The need for a customized plan is why talking with an attorney is so essential.

-However, while every plan is different, there are a few common components of an LGBT estate plan including:
+However, while every plan is different, there are a few common components of an LGBTQ estate plan including:

 - A guardianship plan for children in case something happens to their parents when the children are under 18.